ozen-m/SPT-ContinuousLoadAmmo/README.md

 - The speed limit, as a percentage of the walk speed, set to the player while un/loading ammo.
 Default is `30%`.
 - Allow loading ammo outside the inventory only when Magazine and Ammo is in your Vest, Pockets or Secure Container.
 Default is `true`.
 - Allow top-loading of weapons (Mosin, SKS, etc.) with ammo outside the inventory via this mod.
 Default is ``false``.
 - Key used to cancel un/loading ammo outside the inventory.
-Default is left and right mouse buttons.
+Default is `left and right mouse buttons`.
+- Key used to load ammo outside the inventory.
+Default is `L`.
 - Show UI elements outside the inventory.
 Default is `true`.

 ### Installation